All Episodes

 So they smashed up everything, they lit fires in Trafalgar Square.

-You you you meant to turn your lights out.
+You meant to turn your lights out.

-Now these are anarchists.
+Now, these are anarchists.

-These these were people who call themselves anarchists, anarchists.
+These were people who call themselves anarchists.

 Do you remember anarchy in the old days?

-Anarchists, anarchists in the good old days used to be anti-government.
+Anarchists, anarchists in the good old days, used to be anti-government.

-These are big government welfare funded anarchists anarchists demanding more government.
+These are big government, welfare-funded anarchists, anarchists demanding more government.

 How crazy is that?

-This is uh this is the way and and and to be honest with you, I preferred the I preferred the welfare-funded big government anarchists smashing the place up to the nice protesters, the hundreds of thousands of people who just gathered to call an end to the cuts that don't really exist.
+And to be honest with you, I prefer the welfare-funded big government anarchists smashing the place up to the nice protesters, the hundreds of thousands of people who just gathered to call an end to the cuts that don't really exist, demanding that their unsustainable pensions, unsustainable welfare carry on in perpetuity.

 This is where the big government state ends.